 The best question to ask the Rumi Oracle is “What do I need to know about situation xyz”.
 And that will get you a spiritual answer.
 One to think about.
 One about personal growth most of the time.
 Both art and guidebook focus on emotions.
 Fairchild calls Rumi’s words ‘teachings of the heart’, text to ‘sooth concerns’.
 And that is exactly what this decks gives you too.
 So it goes a lot deeper than the advice on ‘what to do now?’.
 I think that is also clear by the fact that after reading each message you are offered a sacred honoring ritual, where you can say some sort of prayer to emphasize the advice, the good that is supposed to come to you or whatever was necessary according to the cards.

+Why?
 Well, every card has a Rumi poem, a two page story – including message – by Alana Fairchild and a sacred honouring.
 It will take a very long time to know what each card means, so I guess the cards and book are truly a package deal in this case.
-So, my guess is, it is best for personal use.
-When you are in a difficult situation and need a little mindfulness coming your way or when you are trying to manifest something and use the cards.
-And well, in my humble opinion the deck is so pretty I would just buy it anyway ;-).
+My guess is, you best use the deck for personal use.
+When you are in a difficult situation and need a little mindfulness coming your way or when you are trying to manifest something: use the cards.
+And, in my humble opinion the deck is so pretty I would just buy it anyway ;-).

 All in all: if you want your decks to be mainly ‘diviners’ or give you advice on the next steps with an oracular sentence or so, this is not one for you.
 If you are all about mindfulness, meditation and personal growth and don’t mind to buy a deck ‘just for you’ this could be a big hit.
 Same as if you’re fan of Rumi.
 Like I said: the art is truly and simply stunning.
-This deck will end up in my top 10.
+The answers might be given in a particular way, but they do hit home.
+This deck will end up in my longterm top 10 most likely.
 If you’re a collector and/or like art this is one you shouldn’t miss.